MicrosoftDocs/microsoft-community-training/community-training/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

     :::image type="content" source="../../media/MultitenantAAD3.png" alt-text="multi tenant authentication":::

-8. For first time login using multiple tenants, admin of those tenants needs to approve the client ID of the MCT application by using URL, in below url replace the placeholder with clientID from step 5.
+8. For first time login using multiple tenants, admin of those tenants needs to approve the client ID of the CT application by using URL, in below url replace the placeholder with clientID from step 5.

     ```URL
     https://login.microsoftonline.com/common/adminconsent?client_id=<client_ID_of_your_application >